lafent/project-euler/README.md

-# project-euler
+# Project Euler solutions

-Project Euler solutions.
+Working on solving some Project Euler solutions.

+Not very serious and certainly not _correct_ solutions.